trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 There is also value in analyzing/targeting frequent riders who are casual subscribers that would reap the benefits of an annual membership but for whatever reason are not annual members.

-Marketing efforts can be used to influence casual riders to become members by leveraging digital media strategies tailored to address their needs and preferences.
+Marketing efforts can be used to influence casual riders to become members by leveraging strategies tailored to address their needs and preferences.

 This could include targeted advertising campaigns highlighting:
 - This alternative form of public transportation fosters environmental consciousness, flexibility to ride whenever, avoidance of traffic congestion, and/or waiting in lines.
 - Benefits of annual memberships, such as cost savings for frequent users, convenience of unlimited rides, and access to member-exclusive perks.
 -  Utilize social media platforms to engage with casual riders, share testimonials from satisfied members, and offer limited-time promotions or discounts to incentivize membership sign-ups.
 - Providing user-friendly online registration processes and offering flexible membership options can also encourage casual riders to make the switch to becoming long-term members.
+- Digital media strategy to blast notifications for casual subscribers in starting locations that incentivize subscribing to an annual membership (ie. exclusive, promotional pricing if the user signs up in a certain timeframe within seeing the notification).

 To wrap up -- this project provided an opportunity to explore and analyze a vast dataset from a bike share business, comprising over 5 million observations.
 The dataset encompassed various columns detailing ride information, such as starting and ending locations, timestamps, and ride types, as well as user information, including subscription types.
 Notably, the dataset featured two distinct subscription types: "casual" and "member."
 Casual subscribers utilize the service on a pay-as-you-go basis with minimal commitment, whereas member subscribers have opted for long-term subscriptions, offering them enhanced benefits.
 Through this analysis, insights were gained into user behavior and subscription preferences within the bike share ecosystem, contributing to a deeper understanding of usage patterns and potential areas for further optimization.